-- 14.1 The Board of Governors shall seek to ensure that all governors are appointed on merit, in accordance with an open selection procedure carried out by the Board of Governors' Appointments Committee.
-The Board of Governors should have regard to the provisions relating to the membership of the Board in the College's Instrument of Government, the need to combat discrimination and to promote equality, and the need to make available a range of necessary skills and experience to ensure that the Corporation carries out its functions under the College's Articles of Government. - 14.2 Governors must obtain a thorough grounding in their duties and responsibilities by participating in the College's governance induction and training programmes, including regular refresher workshops. - 14.3 In order to promote more effective governance, governors will carry out an annual review of the performance by the Board of Governors of its duties and responsibilities, as part of a continuing and critical process of self-evaluation.
+- 14.1.
+The LTE Group Board shall seek to ensure that all governors are appointed on merit, in accordance with an open selection procedure carried out by the LTE Group Board Appointments Committee.
+The LTE Group Board should have regard to the provisions relating to the membership of the Board in the Institution's Instrument of Government, the need to combat discrimination and to promote equality, and the need to make available a range of necessary skills and experience to ensure that the Corporation carries out its functions under the Institution's Articles of Government. - 14.2.
+Governors must obtain a thorough grounding in their duties and responsibilities by participating in the Institution's governance induction and training programmes, including regular refresher workshops.

+14.3.
+In order to promote more effective governance, governors will carry out an annual review of the performance by the Board of Governors of its duties and responsibilities, as part of a continuing and critical process of self-evaluation.